Get Free Solar Panel Quotes

 For another half a millennia, the Romans spread across the then-known world.
 Their empire stretched from the borders of Scotland in the UK (marked by the famous Hadrian’s Wall), all the way to the edges of modern day Iraq.
 Eventually though, repeated invasions from so-called barbarians, intense economic strain, and mismanagement of resources/populations caused the empire to collapse.

 It wouldn’t be until the Renaissance (beginning roughly 1300 A.D.) that Europe would see anywhere near the level of art and innovation experienced under the Romans.
-And for the environment, Europe wouldn’t see a comparable impact on it until the start of the Industrial Revolution!
+And for the environment, Europe wouldn’t see a comparable impact on it until the start of the Industrial Revolution.

-They had no electricity, no coal-guzzling factories, none of the things we typically associate with causing damage to the environment.
+The Roman Empire had no electricity, no coal-guzzling factories, none of the things we typically associate with causing damage to the environment.
 So how did the Romans shape their world so significantly?

 They achieved a cosmopolitan culture that required massive amounts of land to be transformed, whether for mining, agriculture, or general infrastructure.